huggingface/diffusers/docs/source/en/tutorials/inference_with_big_models.md

 As models get bigger and better, it’s possible your model is so big that even a single copy won’t fit in memory.
 But that doesn’t mean it can’t be loaded.
 If you have more than one GPU, there is more memory available to store your model.
 In this case, it’s better to split your model checkpoint into several smaller *checkpoint shards*.

 When a text encoder checkpoint has multiple shards, like [T5-xxl for SD3](https://huggingface.co/stabilityai/stable-diffusion-3-medium-diffusers/tree/main/text_encoder_3), it is automatically handled by the [Transformers](https://huggingface.co/docs/transformers/index) library as it is a required dependency of Diffusers when using the [`StableDiffusion3Pipeline`].
+More specifically, Transformers will automatically handle the loading of multiple shards within the requested model class and get it ready so that inference can be performed.

 The denoiser checkpoint can also have multiple shards and supports inference thanks to the [Accelerate](https://huggingface.co/docs/accelerate/index) library.